WebXWizard/30-DevOps-Challenge/README.md

-# 🚀 30 Days DevOps Challenge - By WebXWizard (BCA) ✅💯
+# 🚀 30 Days DevOps Challenge : By WebXWizard ✅

 Welcome to the **30 Days DevOps Challenge** — a hands-on, structured learning journey to master essential DevOps tools, practices, and workflows in just **30 days**.